 Ginger – You will need fresh ginger root to make the candied ginger.
 Try to get organic ginger.

 Sugar – Use granulated white sugar to cook the ginger.
-To make it healthier, you can also use organic raw sugar, the color of the candy will be darker in that case.
+To make it healthier, you can also use organic raw sugar; the candy color will be darker.

 Castor Sugar – Coat the candied ginger with castor sugar for a crunchy bite.

-Variations – Add a little ground cardamom, vanilla extract, or orange extract to the sugar syrup for a nice taste change.
+Variations – Add a little ground cardamom, vanilla, or orange extract to the sugar syrup for a nice taste change.

 How To Make Ginger Candy

-Peel 8 ounces (225 g) of fresh ginger and cut into thin coins (⅛ inch).
+Peel 8 ounces (225 g) of fresh ginger and cut into thin coins (⅛ inch thick).
 You can also cut the ginger into small cubes instead of slices.

 Add the sliced ginger to a medium saucepan along with 3 cups of water.